Frequently asked questions about the Last Post Ceremony

 How can I view the ceremony online?

-To enable anyone anywhere in Australia or overseas to view the Last Post Ceremony, it is broadcast live daily via webcam on the Memorial's Facebook page, and on our dedicated Last Post Ceremony YouTube Channel from 4.55 pm AEST (AEDT during summer).
+To enable anyone anywhere in Australia or overseas to view the Last Post Ceremony, it is broadcast live daily via webcam on the Memorial's Facebook page, and on our dedicated Last Post Ceremony YouTube Channel from 4.55 pm AEDT.

 The live broadcast of the Last Post Ceremony is proudly supported by the RSL & Services Clubs Association and RSL Victoria.